Lamont-County Homes For Sale

 0 baths

 Excellent opportunity to own titled land in Lamont County.
-These affordable parcels are situated near Hwy 45 with convenient access from Centre Street and Railway Avenue.
+This affordable parcel is situated near Hwy 45 with convenient access from Centre Street and Railway Avenue plus lake.
 Surrounded by open farmland and mature trees, the area offers privacy and a peaceful rural setting.
-Each lot provides flexibility
+Each lot provides

-No Building for sale: 553XX Range Road 201, Rural Lamont County
+No Building for sale: NW Corner Highway 16 & Highway 15, Rural Lamont County

 0 beds